 May I submit an abstract presented at a past meeting?

 Yes, if the abstract was submitted for a prior AACI CRI Annual Meeting, the abstract must be significantly updated from the initial submission.
+For example, expansion of the projects, new/updated results, and/or completion of next steps.

 How do I submit my abstract?